 - You should (and can) increase your Zoopla estimate if its low and causing potential buyers to question the value of your home.

-Content Lock: How to change your Zoopla valuation estimate [quick & easy step-by-step guide]
+Coming soon: How to change your Zoopla valuation estimate

 #4.
 The true state of your local property market

 To get the best result you need to be a student of your local house sale market, and know how hot or cold it is (and which way it’s moving).

 The problem is, when speaking to estate agents, they won’t always tell you the truth.
 If the market is cold, most agents will be too scared to give you that negative news.

 - 68% of sellers (fresh to market) did not know their market was cold.

 - 30% of sellers chose an agent that lied (or was wrong) about market condition over an agents(s) that had told them the truth